 What is market research?

-Market research is the process businesses use to learn more about their customers and their market.
-It helps them understand what people want, what they like, and how they decide when buying products or services.
+Market research is the process businesses use to learn about their customers and the market they operate in.
+It helps you understand what people want, what they like, and how they make buying decisions.

 With market research, businesses can understand what their customers need, what affects their buying decisions, and what strategies competitors use.
 This is a key research activity when you’re starting a business.
-You can then use this information to make better marketing and product development choices.
+Once you have this information, you can make smarter decisions about everything from your marketing to product development.

 Why do market research for your business?

-When you know what you’re up against, you can set achievable goals based on your customers and competitors.
-This ensures you have a clear direction for your business’s growth.
+When you know what you’re up against, you can set real goals based on what your customers and competitors are doing.
+This gives you a clear path for growth.

 The type of market research you leverage will affect the data you end up with.
 Each type serves a specific purpose and can provide unique insights that inform decision-making.